pimterry/server-components/README.md

 This is a proof of concept right now, to look at using web components for structure on the server-side, not just the client-side.

-Going to be quite hacky, serious fully web-component compatible support is probably blocked on https://github.com/tmpvar/jsdom/issues/1030, and I expect JSDom performance will block quite a bit of this for any serious use for quite a while.

 ## Motivation

 Web components are a way of composing isolated logic components of UI together.
 This is useful on the client-side, but is equally